RausellLab/Resources_for_private_and_secure_AI/README.md

-# Compilation of learning ressources and libraries for private and secure IA
+# Compilation of learning ressources and libraries for private and secure AI

 We provide here a first non-exhaustive list of learning ressources and libraries for **private and secure IA** applications. **Differential privacy, federated learning and fully homomorphic encryption** are covered.
 We will be populating it in the next months with regular updates.
 You may follow us in Twitter for further news: https://twitter.com/AntonioRausell